 JW Marriott Desert Ridge

-When spending the day outside in Phoenix, wear sunscreen (and re-apply), bring sunglasses, wear a hat, drink plenty of water, and bring lip balm, it is always hotter than you think.
+When spending the day outside in the desert landscape of Phoenix, wear sunscreen (and re-apply), bring sunglasses, wear a hat, drink plenty of water, and bring lip balm; it is always hotter than you think it will be.

 I hope you enjoyed my suggestions for fun family activities in the Phoenix area.
 I may live in Dallas, but Phoenix will always be my home.